 That’s realistic, flat-out denial isn’t.

 The art of fiction is the act of making the implausible seem plausible and relatable to readers.
-Denial is very often one of the cheapest and laziest ways to do that, and I never fall for it.
+Writing characters in denial is very often one of the cheapest and laziest ways to do that, and I never fall for it.

 (Please feel free to point out that the agent who said “never say never” just said “never.”
 Looks like there’s going to be some pretty convincing denial in my future!)

-If you’re working on characterization and wondering if your protagonist is coming across as intended, hire me as your developmental editor.
+If you’re working on characterization and wondering if your protagonist is coming across as an unreliable narrator when that’s not your intention, hire me as your developmental editor.
 We can dive into your manuscript together.